 This is a document you sign stating that you understand the consequences of not taking out mortgage protection i.e should you pass away, the mortgage repayments will have to be taken on in full by your partner.
 The waiver is offered at the discretion of the bank so you don’t qualify automatically if you can’t get mortgage protection.
 The bank will look at the repayment capacity of your partner, their job security, and the loan to value of the mortgage.

-I’d like to see the insurance industry do the right thing and come up with a temporary solution which helps those who can’t get cover due to COVID-19.
-Hopefully, COVID-19 is temporary so really the insurers are only taking on the risk until normality returns and those clients can get cover.
+I’d like to see the banking industry do the right thing and loosen up their criteria for granting a waiver to those who can’t get cover due to COVID-19.
+Hopefully, COVID-19 is nearly over so really it will only be a temporary measure until normality returns and those people affected by COVID19 can get cover.

 But until then…